Welcome to today's edition of the Rush 24-7 podcast.

 You see how this stuff works.

-Newsweek has even gotten Newsweek has this story, current issue that is the most irresponsible, one-sided, no science in it, where they go after the global warming deniers.
+Newsweek has even gotten, Newsweek has this story, current issue, that is the most irresponsible, one-sided, no science in it, where they go after the global warming deniers.

 And the use of the term deniers, global warming is on purpose, Holocaust deniers and so forth.

-Uh it is it has gotten so bad here.
+It has gotten so bad here.

-Uh and I tell you, I tell you what the Newsweek thing means.
+And I tell you what the Newsweek thing means.

 It means we're winning the debate.

-He says now even the partisan resistant public must acknowledge what conservatives have known for a long time at Newsweek is driven by a leftist agenda, even if they won't acknowledge it themselves.
+He says, now even the partisan resistant public must acknowledge what conservatives have known for a long time at Newsweek is driven by a leftist agenda, even if they won't acknowledge it themselves.

-That can't be illustrated more clearly than by the magazine's cover story this week titled Global Warming Deniers a Well Funded Machine.
+That can't be illustrated more clearly than by the magazine's cover story this week titled Global Warming Deniers, a Well-Funded Machine.

 In other words, those of you still with reservations have been duped.

-What else could be the explanation since Begley claims rock solid resources that uncontrovertibly nailed down the left's climate change dogma?
+What else could be the explanation since Begley claims rock-solid resources that uncontrovertibly nailed down the left's climate change dogma?

 Well, what was the report?

-Who were the Scientists.
+Who were the scientists?

 Nobody has any idea.

-Apparently, all that matters are the number of experts, the number of countries, and the word unequivocal, and of course the word consensus.
+Apparently, all that matters are the number of experts, the number of countries, and the word unequivocal, and of course, the word consensus.

 And what do you think were the philosophical leanings of governments, academia, green groups, and unidentified businesses?

-consensus indeed.
+Consensus indeed.

 He says that global warming research is under attack.

-He's accusing big oil Trying to influence opinion is critical of the effort.
+He's accusing big oil, trying to influence opinion, is critical of the effort.

 But isn't that exactly what he's trying to do?